healthcare international in bangalore

 Hematological Cancers

-Acute Myeloid Leukemia (AML): A rapidly progressing cancer of the bone marrow and blood.
+• Acute Myeloid Leukemia (AML): A rapidly progressing cancer of the bone marrow and blood.

-Acute Lymphoblastic Leukemia (ALL): A fast-growing cancer of lymphocytes, a type of white blood cell.
+• Acute Lymphoblastic Leukemia (ALL): A fast-growing cancer of lymphocytes, a type of white blood cell.

 Lymphomas

-Burkitt Lymphoma: A fast-growing non-Hodgkin lymphoma, often associated with viral infections.
+• Burkitt Lymphoma: A fast-growing non-Hodgkin lymphoma, often associated with viral infections.

-Multiple Myeloma A cancer of plasma cells, impairing the bone marrow's ability to produce healthy blood cells.
+• Multiple Myeloma: A cancer of plasma cells, impairing the bone marrow’s ability to produce healthy blood cells.

 Causes

-(iron, folic acid)
+Nutritional deficiencies (iron, folic acid)

-Infections and autoimmune responses
+Infections and autoimmune responses (DIC, autoimmune anemia)

-Exposure to toxins or chemotherapy
+Exposure to toxins or chemotherapy (aplastic anemia)

-(causing chronic anemia)
+Chronic diseases (causing chronic anemia)

 Diagnosis

-Blood tests
+Blood tests:

-Complete blood count (CBC), hemoglobin levels, and clotting factors
+Complete Blood Count (CBC), hemoglobin levels, and clotting factors

-Bone marrow biopsy
+Bone marrow biopsy:

-Genetic tests
+Genetic tests:

-Identifying hereditary conditions (i.e., sickle cell anemia)
+To identify hereditary conditions (e.g., sickle cell anemia)

-Imaging studies
+Imaging studies:

-CT/MRI scans for suspected lymphoma
+CT or MRI scans for lymphoma diagnosis

-Flow cytometry
+Flow cytometry:

 Treatment